avirene/notes-app/notes-app/README.md

 ## Progress
 - Have created our note model which will be used for creating and writing notes to our browser.
 - Have started on our testing framework and 1st test.
+- Second and third tests written and passed
+- Model now switched over to classes
+- HTML connected to note-model

 ## Improvements